IBU & Bitterness

 We use the Tinseth model, the industry standard formula that virtually every brewing calculator is built on.
 It accounts for two things: how your wort's gravity affects extraction, and how long the hops are in contact with hot wort.

-W = hop weight (oz), α = alpha acid %, U = utilization factor, V = batch volume (gal).
+W = hop weight (oz), α = alpha acid %, U = utilization factor, V = post-boil volume (gal).

 The utilization factor is where the real physics lives.
 Heavier wort suppresses bitterness extraction, and longer boils increase it, but with diminishing returns past about 60 minutes.